DefTruth/lite.ai.toolkit/README.md

 </details>

-## 3. Model Zoo.
+## 2. Model Zoo.

 <div id="lite.ai-Model-Zoo"></div>

-### 3.1 Namespace and Lite.AI modules.
 *Lite.AI* contains *[70+](https://github.com/DefTruth/lite.ai/tree/main/docs/hub/lite.ai.hub.onnx.md)* AI models with *[150+](https://github.com/DefTruth/lite.ai/tree/main/docs/hub/lite.ai.hub.onnx.md)* frozen pretrained *.onnx* files now.
+Note that the models here are all from third-party projects.
+Most of the models were converted by *Lite.AI*.
+In Lite.AI, different names of the same algorithm mean that the corresponding models come from different repositories, different implementations, or use different training data, etc. ✅ means passed the test and ⚠️ means not implements yet but coming soon.
+For classes which denoted ✅, you can use it through *lite::cv::Type::Class* syntax, such as *[lite::cv::detection::YoloV5](#lite.ai-object-detection)* .
+More details can be found at [Examples for Lite.AI](#lite.ai-Examples-for-Lite.AI) .
+<details>
+<summary> Expand Details for Namespace and Lite.AI modules.</summary>

+### Namespace and Lite.AI modules.
+*Lite.AI* contains *[70+](https://github.com/DefTruth/lite.ai/tree/main/docs/hub/lite.ai.hub.onnx.md)* AI models with *[150+](https://github.com/DefTruth/lite.ai/tree/main/docs/hub/lite.ai.hub.onnx.md)* frozen pretrained *.onnx* files now.
 They come from different fields of computer vision.
 Click the Expand ▶️ button for more details.

-<details>
-<summary> Expand Details for Namespace and Lite.AI modules.</summary>

 | Namepace                   | Details                                                      |
 | :------------------------- | :----------------------------------------------------------- |